Augmented-Perception-Lab/Augmented-Perception-Lab.github.io/README.md

 - open this file eventmachine.rb
 - write this `require 'em/pure_ruby'` in the first line of code in the file

+#### Live reload on Windows broken
+- *pure_ruby.rb:595:in `select': An operation was attempted on something that is not a socket.
+(Errno::ENOTSOCK)*
+- *pure_ruby.rb:559:in `close': Bad file descriptor (Errno::EBADF)*

+**Resolution**
+- Use command 'bundle exec jekyll serve --force-polling' instead of 'bundle exec jekyll serve --livereload'

 ## Pushing an update

 1. Check out the site via github